 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Browns Valley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Browns Valley has few renters and college students.
 But the biggest reason it is quieter in Browns Valley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Browns Valley may be for you.

-Being a small city, Browns Valley does not have a public transit system used by locals to get to and from work.
+Browns Valley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Browns Valley has a very low overall level of education: only 6.85% of people over 25 hold a 4-year college degree or higher.